 After a report is submitted, our staff will review the report and determine what (if any) policy violations the staff member may have documented.
 If it appears that a policy violation may have been documented, the Coordinator or Associate Director will assign a charge(s) to the case and send the case to be adjudicated.

 For any case involving a Residence Hall Regulation, a student who is alleged to have violated a RHR policy will receive a copy of the incident report written by the staff member, as well as what policies they are charged with.
 Additionally, students will receive information about what the next steps are in the RHR process for them.

 Once charges have been assigned, a student will have the opportunity to participate in one of the options detailed below to resolve the documented concerns.
 Specific instructions will be included in an email they receive from their Residence Hall Coordinator (RHC).
-Students who choose not to complete the module or meet with their RHC will be referred to the Office of Student Conduct.
+Students who choose not to complete the module or meet with their RHC will be referred to the Community Standards & Conflict Resolution.

 - Online Module

 The online module is an opportunity to reflect on the documented incident and highlight the importance of positive contributions to their community.